limine-bootloader/limine/CONFIG.md

   and `\#` respectively.
 If multiple sibling entries share the same name, append `#N` to select the Nth duplicate (e.g. `Arch Linux#1` for the second entry named `Arch Linux`).
 If unspecified, it is `1`.
-On UEFI, a Boot Loader Interface `LoaderEntryOneShot` request overrides this option for the boot that consumes it, and `remember_last_entry` and the persistent `LoaderEntryDefault` variable are consulted, in that order, only where this option is not set.
+On UEFI, a Boot Loader Interface `LoaderEntryOneShot` request takes precedence over this option, and so does `remember_last_entry` where it has an entry to restore.
+The persistent `LoaderEntryDefault` variable is consulted only where this option is not set.
+A value that does not name a bootable entry still counts as set, but disables autoboot (and shows the menu if `timeout` is `0` and/or `quiet` is `yes`): that covers a path or index matching nothing, and a path or index naming a directory.
 * `remember_last_entry` - If set to `yes`, remember last booted entry.
+Takes precedence over `default_entry` and over the persistent `LoaderEntryDefault` variable; `default_entry` applies only where this option is `no` or no remembered entry resolves.
 (UEFI only).
 * `graphics` - If set to `no`, force text mode for the boot menu, else use a video mode.
 * `wallpaper` - Path to a file to use as a wallpaper.
 BMP, PNG, JPEG, and QOI